 - A portion of your lost income

-- A portion of your lost earning capacity
+- A portion of your lost earning capacity if you sustained a partial disability

 Workers’ compensation will not compensate you for your pain and suffering.